darkerego/vpsdeploy/README.md

 After everything is locked down, the firewall will disable itself for 120 seconds to ensure you do not get locked out.
 This should not happen, but better safe than sorry!
 # conf
-authorized_keys
-sshd_config
+Create a directory called 'conf' and add the following customized files: authorized_keys sshd_config